sundarsau/lara_ajax_form/README.md

 # How To Use

 1) Download the repository from https://github.com/sundarsau/lara_ajax_form
-2) Extract it in a folder
+2) Extract it into a folder
-3) Create Database
+3) Create a Database in MySQL
 4) copy .env.example to .env and update database name, username and password.
 For example, I used the database lara_demo and updated database details as below:
     DB_CONNECTION=mysql
     DB_HOST=127.0.0.1